csglab/MoSBAT/README.md

 >
     bash MoSBAT.sh MyTestJob \
     examples/RNACompete/RNACompete.part1.pfm.txt \
-    examples/RNACompete/RNACompete.part1.pfm.txt rna 20 5000
+    examples/RNACompete/RNACompete.part2.pfm.txt rna 20 5000
-This should create a “./out/MyTestJob” folder, with the MoSBAT output files described above.
+This should create a “./out/MyTestJob” folder, with the MoSBAT output files described below.

 ## Usage
 Use the MoSBAT.sh script to run RCADE on your dataset: